Lekchen/applied-ai-system-project/README.md

    source .venv/bin/activate      # Mac or Linux
    .venv\Scripts\activate         # Windows

+# AI Music Recommender System

 ## Project Description
 This project is an AI music recommender system that suggests songs based on user preferences such as genre, mood, and energy level.
-The system analyzes song features and ranks recommendations using a scoring function.

 ## How It Works
-The system uses a scoring function that compares user preferences with song attributes.
-It assigns weights to genre, mood, and energy similarity to calculate a score for each song.
-The songs are then sorted and the top recommendations are returned.
+The system compares user preferences with song attributes and calculates a score based on:
+- Genre match
+- Mood match
+- Energy similarity

+Songs are ranked by score and the top results are returned.

 ## AI Feature
-This system uses a multi-factor scoring algorithm that evaluates songs based on genre, mood, and energy similarity.
-It also provides explanations for each recommendation, making the system transparent and interpretable.
+This system uses a multi-factor scoring algorithm and provides explanations for each recommendation, making the system transparent and interpretable.

 ## Example Output
-Song: Focus Flow
-Score: 3.00
+Midnight Coding - Score: 5.46
-Because: Genre match (+2.0), Energy similarity (0.95)
+Because: Genre match (+2.0), Mood match (+1.5), Energy similarity (0.98)

 ## How to Run
-1. Install dependencies:
-   pip install -r requirements.txt

-2. Run the program:
 python -m src.main